MSMazaya/RegistertoDSC/README.md

   create a great UI for <b>mobile apps</b>. but i need to emphasize the toughness to use flutter to do web app development.
-My first flutter based project is to create a simple linktree web (fun fact: i recently switches computer, and the only project i dont back up is this one haha, since the code looks terribly unorganized but if you want to check it just <a href="https://linktree-trial.web.app/">click here!</a>) It gives me first impression of "what such a complicated way to build a simple UI" because everything is a widget and im not used to organize widget on files.
+My first flutter based project is to create a simple linktree web (fun fact: i recently switches computer, and the only project i dont back up is this one haha, since the code looks terribly unorganized but if you want to check it just <a href="https://linktree-trial.web.app/">click here!</a>
+  i also do another web project if you dont notice the file in this repository haha <a href="https://github.com/MazayaCode/RegistertoDSC/tree/main/The%20Simple%20Unfisihed%20Web/the_web">check it here</a>!)
+  It gives me first impression of "what such a complicated way to build a simple UI" because everything is a widget and im not used to organize widget on files.
 But right after jumps into a mobile app development, i'm super amazed by how powerfull it is.
 But still haha, i have much of my time struggling on organizing